t0ry003/Joystick-Crosshair-1088BS-LED-Matrix/README.md

 -   Read analog inputs from the joystick
 -   Process joystick data
 -   Control outputs based on joystick position
--   Send joystick data to 1088BS 8x8 LED Matrix
+-   Send joystick data to 1088BS 8x8 LED Matrix and show the position as a dot, or as a 2x2 square when centered

 ## Wiring Diagram